-1. It truly is “one of the most challenging flights in the world”.
+1) It truly is one of the ‘most challenging’ flights in the world.

-2. Halve Changi Airport’s runway length, and you’ll have an idea of Paro Airport’s tight landing strip.
+2) Half Changi Airport’s runway length, and you’ll have an idea of Paro Airport’s tight landing strip.

 Another factor that makes flying into Paro unique and challenging is the length of the runway.
 It’s only 7,431 ft long (compared to Changi Airport’s 13,123 ft), and all the above factors demand the pilot to be very precise when landing.

-3. Planes can always land on auto pilot mode, right?
+3) Planes can always land on auto pilot mode, right?

 It dictates what speed and altitude we’ll have to be at each checkpoint while approaching descend.
 I won’t go into detail as it’s quite technical!

-4. If pilots can’t fly manually with confidence, then Paro International Airport is out of the question.
+4) If pilots can’t fly manually with confidence, then Paro International Airport is out of the question.

 Other international airports have a technology called an ILS (Instrument Landing System) which guides the aircraft laterally and vertically in an approach to landing.

-6. Think the views of the Himalayan Alps are mesmerising?
+6) Think the views of the Himalayan Alps are mesmerising?
 Wait, there’s more.

 As you might have heard, our country has been preserving its forest cover so when we fly in, we’re very close to the mountains which lets you in on an amazing view.

-7. Yes, Drukair has expatriate pilots too!
+7) Yes, Drukair has expatriate pilots too!